Print Friendly

 The staff, at the desks just below the Speaker and the President, process all bills and resolutions through the Legislature.

-The Secretary of the Senate and the Chief Clerk of the House, the parliamentarians of their respective chambers, administer the legislative process.
+The Secretary of the Senate and the Chief Clerk of the House, are the parliamentarians of their respective chambers, administer the legislative process.
 Directly responsible to the presiding officers, they are in charge of keeping a record of all business transacted during the sessions.
 They are responsible for the distribution of all printed bills and in charge of all documents for the session.
 They record and process each document for each day’s business.
 A bill is said to be “read across the desk” when this processing has been completed.

-The Idaho Legislature employs approximately 70 to 80 people during legislative sessions to fill various support positions.
-The Sergeant at Arms in the Senate and the House oversee security, pages and doorkeepers.
+The Idaho Legislature employs approximately 70 to 80 session staff during the legislative session to fill various support positions.
+The Sergeant at Arms in each chamber oversees security, pages and doorkeepers.

 Publications